Want to bet on Kim Jong-un? Try North Korea debt

 "They have been accruing interest since then, so the claims which are principal plus interest could be four to five times larger depending on the loans and the terms," said Culverhouse.

-But before mom and pop investors get too excited, Exotix notes that the typical deal size is around $5 million, meaning institutional investors are likely the only ones able to trade the debt.
+But before mom and pop investors get too excited, Exotic notes that the typical deal size is around $5 million, meaning institutional investors are likely the only ones able to trade the debt.

 "These are really only suitable for the professional investor," said Culverhouse, adding: "This is similar to all frontier debt and not something that you can necessarily trade on a screen."